-2002 Oldsmobile Bravada Repair Question
+2002 Oldsmobile Bravada • 130,000 miles

-check to seee if lthe system is full. you may have what's called freeze up and for this apro should look at this and fix it.
+Check to seee if lthe system is full.
+You may have what's called freeze up and for this apro should look at this and fix it.

 I JUST HAD THE SYSTEM FLUSHED AND REFILLED.
 I checked both hi and low sensors by bridging them.
 Im lost.

-ok then check your actuators in your hvac unit, they may sticking, losing vacuum or electical if they are that. i'll send a generic pic along. also your pressure switch on teh evaporator may be bad, but you should still have the pressure checked, it could be a blockage in the hi pressure line where the filter is. when you jumped the low pressure switch did it kick the clutch on? if not it may be another problem like the high pressure switch on the compressor is kocking it off. it really needs a set of gauges on it to see what 's happening.
+Ok then check your actuators in your hvac unit, they may sticking, losing vacuum or electical if they are that.
+I'll send a generic pic along.
+Also your pressure switch on teh evaporator may be bad, but you should still have the pressure checked, it could be a blockage in the hi pressure line where the filter is.
+When you jumped the low pressure switch did it kick the clutch on?
+If not it may be another problem like the high pressure switch on the compressor is kocking it off.
+It really needs a set of gauges on it to see what 's happening.

 Just read the low and high pressure with gauges engine not ruining the low is about 100 at 80 ambient temp and the high side is around 50 what are the causes for this?

-first the engine has to run so the compressor does as well. although if the high side is at 50 that is way to low an dsounds like you have aleak 100 on the low sideis a little high but not much.teh red gauge is high, low is blue.
+First the engine has to run so the compressor does as well.
+Although if the high side is at 50 that is way to low an dsounds like you have aleak 100 on the low sideis a little high but not much.
+Teh red gauge is high, low is blue.
 I don't know your expertise so that is why i'm saying this.

 Could there be a chance that the accumulator or orifice tube are plugged up?
 Would that cause the above problems?It seems that when the car cools down over night that the pressure subsides and the ac runs again.

-that's what i've been trying to explain. i t won't be the accumalator as what happens there is the desecent bag breaks an fplugs teh orfice tube filter.
+That's what i've been trying to explain.
+I t won't be the accumalator as what happens there is the desecent bag breaks an fplugs teh orfice tube filter.

 Do you think I should change both while I have the system open?Is there anything else I should replace while I have the system open and empty?

-it's hard to say, you should really see what your pressures are BEFORE you open it up. also make sure to pumpit down for about 15 minutes, do a freon sweep and pump again before charging the system.
+It's hard to say, you should really see what your pressures are BEFORE you open it up.
+Also make sure to pumpit down for about 15 minutes, do a freon sweep and pump again before charging the system.
 If you have one of those BUG screens in front of the condensor to keep the bugs out, take it off and throw it away it decreases air flow by 15% that could be a cause as well.